Volunteers re-enact World War I encampment in Verdun, France

-Re-enactors dressed in soldiers' uniforms brought to life a big military encampment in the town and were holding a military parade on Saturday.
+Re-enactors dressed in soldiers' uniforms brought to life a big military encampment in the town and held a military parade Saturday, part of a series of events to mark the centenary of the end of the war.

 Visitors could visualize soldiers' daily life during the war through the reconstruction of field kitchens, First Aid posts and command posts.